markuszoeller/markuszoeller.github.io/_sources/posts/2016/03/06/grafana-graphite-statsd.rst.txt

     $ cd /opt/grafana-poc/custom-stats/

 Create the file ``bug_stats.py`` which collects the metrics and pushes them to *statsd*.
-The highlighted lines are the key points and will be expained after the script::
+The highlighted lines are the key points and will be explained after the script::

     $ vim bug_stats.py